International sanctions: Reasons for sanctioning

-Support for use
+Support of use

 Sanctions have long been the subject of controversy as scholars question their effects on citizens, the level of ethnocentrism involved when designing and implementing sanctions, and the possibility of ineffectiveness.

 Supporters of sanctions argue that regardless of sanctions' effects on a group of people, those citizens were most likely already being oppressed by their government.
 Supporters also argue that sanctions are the best alternative international tool, as opposed to taking no action, and that in the absence of sanctions, oppressive regimes have no incentive to reform.

-On the side of opposition, it is asserted that sanctions are a way to promote nationalistic values and diminish the culture of a state.
+On the side of the opposition, it is asserted that sanctions are a way to promote nationalistic values and diminish the culture of a state.
 In counterargument, support is argued on the basis that something must be done and democratic peace theory is cited as sound reasoning despite any possible cultural insensitivity.

 In regards to the effectiveness of the sanctions, supporters concede that multilateral sanctions have been found to work 33% of the time.

 There are several ways to remove and dissolve sanctions that have been imposed on a nation(s).
 In some cases, such as those imposed on Iraq in 1990, only a new resolution can be used to lift the sanctions.
 This is done when no provision is put in the resolution for the lifting of sanctions.
-This is generally only done if the sanctioned party has shown willingness to adopt certain conditions of the Security Council.
+This is generally only done if the sanctioned party has shown a willingness to adopt certain conditions of the Security Council.
 Another way sanctions can be lifted is when time limits are implemented with the initial sanction.
 After an extended duration, the sanction will eventually be lifted off the nation, with or without cooperation.
 The practice of time limitations has grown over the years and allows for a gradual removal of restrictions on nations conforming, at least in part, to conditions imposed by sanctioning bodies, such as the U.N.
 Security Council.